Welcome to Elinco JPC Blog - Precision Rotating Components

 The force, current and the magnetic field are all in different directions.

 Brushes inside electric motors are used to deliver current to the motor windings through commutator contacts.
-Brushless motor not have current carrying commutators.
-The field inside a brushless motor is switched via an amplifier triggered by commutating device, such as an optical encoder.
+The brushless motor does not have current carrying commutators.
+The field inside a brushless motor is switched via an amplifier triggered by a commutating device, such as an optical encoder.

 A brushless motor, by contrast, utilizes a permanent magnet as its external rotor.
 In addition, it uses three phases of driving coils and a specialized sensor that tracks rotor position.
 As the sensor tracks the rotor position, it sends out reference signals to the controller.
 The controller, in turn, activates the coils in a structured way – one phase after the other.